-The altimeter measurement is affected by different errors as illustrated by the figure
+The altimeter measurement is affected by different errors as illustrated by the following figure and discussed in Escudier et al. (2017):

 They are characteristics of the precision of the instruments and accuracy of the altimeter pointing.
 They are also representative of the quality of the retracking processing.